Willem-Alexander & Máxima to sue Associated Press

 AP has yet to remove the images from their database, stating that “In this case the member of the royal family are public figures in a ski resort outside their own country.
 The AP considers that it has the right to photograph them as such.”
 Unless the images are removed, a law suit will begin on August 14th.
 Follow this issue here.Filed under Dutch Royals

-Tagged King Willem-Alexander, Legal Matters, Media, Queen Máxima.
+Tagged King Willem-Alexander of The Netherlands, Legal Matters, Media, Queen Máxima of the Netherlands.